niclasmattsson/GlobalEnergyGIS/README.md

 Supergridmodel.
 Link paper.
 -->

+## Paper

+The work here has been described in a [scientific paper](Mattsson et al. 2019 - An autopilot for energy models.pdf) submitted to Energy Strategy Reviews along with its [supplementary material](Mattsson et al. 2019 - Supplementary - An autopilot for energy models.pdf).

 ## Disk space requirements

 This package uses several large datasets and requires a lot of disk space: roughly 10 GB + 21 GB/year of